pbouffard/matlabtojulia.wiki.repo/Home.md

 * QuantEcon [MATLAB - Python - Julia Cheatsheet](https://cheatsheets.quantecon.org/)
 * Automatic [MATLAB to Julia converter](http://sciencecow.mit.edu/matlab-to-julia/) (limited in its usefulness, especially for functions in toolboxes)
 * Package for calling MATLAB in Julia through MATLAB Engine: [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl)

-## Searching
-You can [search GitHub wikis](https://blog.github.com/2016-08-08-search-wiki-pages/) by using the main GitHub search bar and specifying the repo, e.g.:

-`repo:pbouffard/matlabtojulia clc`

-In the search results page, click the Wikis link to display search hits from the wiki.

 ## Contributing